 Recommended for those, who like to suffer.
 Great (and long) ALPINE route!

-Essential GearGear for summer roped ascent: 3 medium Hexes, 4 wired cholks, 5-6 slings, harness, rock shoes, thin 30-50 meter rope or 50 meter single rope (depends on amount of soloing you are prepared to do) , water, food, bivi gear.
+Essential GearGear for summer roped ascent: 3 medium Hexes, 4 wired cholks, 5 slings and 10 biners, harness, rock shoes, thin 30 meter rope, or 50 meter double, or maybe even single rope (depends on amount of soloing you are prepared to do) , water, food, bivi gear.